 Mistake # 3: No Story

 This was not my struggle.
 I tended to go the opposite direction.
 I had a point to make, but it would get lost in a story.
 But I have seen teacher blogs that are full of vagaries, whims, and generalities.
 From one paragraph to the next, I can’t discern the point!
-Worse, I have no picture of what they are talking about–If the audience can’t picture what you’re subject matter, you’re post is dead.
+Worse, I have no picture of what they are talking about–If the audience can’t picture you’re subject matter, you’re post is dead.
 No one will engage with it.
-How can they?

 Step 1: Tell a transformation story.
 It’s not just about story-telling.
 It’s about a certain kind of story-telling.
 People like transformation stories.
 I love to watch movies about characters that work their way through a difficult conflict and come out changed.
 You do too.
 Why not put that in your posts.